xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

-## Getting Started with AWS CodeDeploy on CircleCI
+## Getting Started with CodeDeploy on CircleCI

 ### AWS infrastructure
 The first step to continuous deployment with CodeDeploy is setting up your EC2